programminghistorian/jekyll/en/editor-guidelines.md

 **Whitespace is important**, so be sure that the indentation matches the other examples.

-The `orcid` ID is optional, but highly encouraged if [authors have registered for an ID with the service](https://orcid.org/).
+The `orcid` ID is optional, but highly encouraged if [authors have registered for an ID with the service](https://orcid.org/). **Only enter an ORCiD ID that an author has explicitly provided to you.
+Do enter an ID without first getting that author's confirmation that you are using the correct ID.**

 ### 2) Add a table of contents to the lesson